mehami24/LATN102/quiz2.md

 identify the case of the Latin pronoun, and explain why it is in that case

 1. Quo - antecedant: the brothers - masculine, plural - ablative case because indicates a relation and is preceded by 'with.'
-2. Quo - antecedant: Euytion - masculine, singular - ablative case because it indicates a relation and is proceded by 'to.'
+2. Cui - antecedant: Euytion - masculine, singular - dative case because it is the indirect object.
 3. Cuius - antecedant: Eurytion - masculine, singular - genitive case because it indicates possession (the brothers of Eurytion).
 4. Quem - antecedant: Nessus - masculine, singular - accusative case because it is the direct object.
-5. Quem - antecedant: vial of blood - masculine, singular - accusative case because it is the direct object.
+5. Quo - antecedant: vial of blood - masculine, singular - ablative case because it is the instrument being used.
 6. Qui - antecedant: Busiris - masculine, singular - nominative because it stands alone as the subject.
 7. Quam - antecedant: eagle - feminine, singular - accusative case because it is the direct object.
 8. Quem - antecedant: Lycus - masculine, singular - accusative case because it is the direct object.